1m5/1m5-core/README.md

 * **MANCON 4**: Low Security - normal censorship attempts by states on reading news (public web sites getting blocked, government shutdown of cloud cdn content): Offer Tor hidden services so that people can still access information
 * **MANCON 3**: Medium Security - Tor hidden services discovered with targeted takedowns.
 I2P hidden services for those few who know how to access those on all devices.
 * **MANCON 2**: Medium-High Security - I2P hidden services getting attacked/targeted.
 Use 1M5 mainly with I2P.
-* **MANCON 1**: Highest of Security - whistleblower with deep state top secrets or strong censorship attempts (Tor Nodes blocking / deep packet inspections / I2P timing attacks) in jurisdictions with no freedom of expression protections (North Korea, China, Syria, Iran): 1M5 with I2P Bote/1MM on Purism Libre Mobile and Laptops.
+* **MANCON 1**: Highest of Security - whistleblower with deep state top secrets or strong censorship attempts (Tor Nodes blocking / deep packet inspections / I2P timing attacks) in jurisdictions with no freedom of expression protections (North Korea, China, Syria, Iran): 1M5 with I2P Bote/1DM on Purism Libre Mobile and Laptops.

 ## Design
-1M5 is composed of a Service-Oriented Architecture (SOA) design using a service bus for micro-services, a Staged Event-Driven Architecture (SEDA) design for asynchronous multi-threaded inter-service communications, a service registry, internal general services, and a number of Sensors for advanced intelligent interaction with other nodes.
+1M5 is composed of a Service-Oriented Architecture (SOA) design using a minimalistic service bus for micro-services, a Staged Event-Driven Architecture (SEDA) design for asynchronous multi-threaded inter-service communications, a service registry, internal core services, and a number of Sensors for advanced intelligent interaction with peers.

 ## [Implementation](https://github.com/1m5/core/tree/master/src/main/java/io/onemfive/core/README.md)
 The application is written in Java using Android 23 JDK 1.7 to ensure the core can run in Android 5.0+.